mazhewitt/java-berlin-clock/README.md

 quarter, half and last quarter of an hour.
 The other lamps are yellow.
 In the last row with 4 lamps every lamp represents 1 minute.

-One can be seen [here](http://uniqueclocks.co.uk/media/berlin~clock.jpg~1.gif)
+One can be seen [here](https://en.wikipedia.org/wiki/Mengenlehreuhr)

-## The brief

-We have created a number of acceptance tests for the Berlin Clock and your challenge is to get them passing.

 ## Some hints
 If you are new to Gradle, it may be worth spending 10 minutes reading a high level summary.
 We are using the Gradle